poetapp/node/README.md

 In a production environment, you may want to run these applications natively installed on the OS rather than dockerized.
 If you choose to run IPFS dockerized, make sure it's able to communicate with other IPFS nodes outside your network.

 ### Configuration
-The Po.et Node comes with a default configuration that works out of the box.
+The Po.et Node comes with a default configuration that mostly works out of the box.

-By default, timestamping to the blockchain is disabled, and RabbitMQ, IPFS and MongoDB are expected to be running in localhost with their default ports.
+By default, timestamping to the blockchain is disabled, and Bitcoin Core, RabbitMQ, IPFS and MongoDB are expected to be running in localhost with their default ports.

 You can change any configuration by placing a json file in `~/.po.et/configuration.json`.
 Po.et will look for this file upon startup and, if found, merge its contents with the default configuration.

+Alternatively, you can pass configuration values via environment variables.
+The keys of these environment variables always take the form of the SCREAMING_SNAKE_CASE of the configuration options listed in the default configuration.

+For example: the RabbitMQ URL can be set with a `rabbitmqUrl` entry in `.po.et/configuration.json` or with the `RABBITMQ_URL` environment variable.

 > **Note**: Po.et will NOT reload the configuration while it's running if you change it.
 You'll need to restart the Node for configuration changes to apply.